adonisjs/legacy-docs/3.0/controllers.md

 	- basics
 ---

-Controllers are C in MVC, they bind your models to your views while responding to a given HTTP Request.
+Controllers represents **C** in MVC.
+They are the common point of interaction between your models and views.

+In typical Web applications, you will begin by defining a controller method on your routes, make use of models to fetch data and send that data to views.

 ## Creating Controllers